By Shawna CohenUpdated Mar 29, 2017

 She was mostly kidding, yet her comment is telling.
 These days, the label is tossed around to describe any child who’s very active or seemingly in his own little world.
 But attention deficit hyperactivity disorder (ADHD) is a complex neurological disorder that affects five to 12 percent of school-aged children, according to the Canadian ADHD Resource Alliance, with boys around three times more likely to have it.
 The Diagnostic and Statistical Manual of Mental Disorders (better known as DSM-5) characterizes ADHD by three main symptoms: inattention, hyperactivity and impulsivity.
 Though doctors are unsure of precisely what causes it, research has shown that genes (it often runs in families) and brain size may be involved.
 Outside the medical world though, many are inclined to think of ADHD as a behavioural issue.
 Typical kid stuff—losing toys, fidgeting during circle time, inability to follow directions—leaves many parents wondering if their child has it.

 If only a diagnosis were simple.
 Unlike, say, diabetes or a bacterial infection, there’s no blood test for ADHD.
 It’s up to a family doctor, psychologist or psychiatrist to make the call.
 And that system is far from foolproof.
 As L. Alan Sroufe, a long-time researcher in the fields of behavioural and emotional problems, and professor emeritus of psychology at the University of Minnesota’s Institute of Child Development, explains, “If you meet X number of Y symptoms, then you have the disorder.
 If you meet X minus one, you don’t.
 That’s one problem.
-The other is that almost every diagnosis in the DSM-5 lists difficulty concentrating [as a symptom].
+The other is that almost every diagnosis in the DSM-5 lists difficulty concentrating [as].
 A definitive diagnosis is hard—it’s always going to be ambiguous.”

 While some kids very clearly have ADHD—a diagnosis is certainly a lifesaver for those families—some experts worry we’re too quick to label and then medicate out of convenience, without first looking at the bigger picture, which might include a learning disability, anxiety or depression that looks like ADHD.
 Research shows teachers in particular tend to oversuggest it; in one US study, nearly 24 percent of students were viewed by teachers as having ADHD—well above the prevalence rate.